-(Sports Network) - Thetry to continue their home mastery of the this evening when they begin a three-game set against them at Yankee Stadium.
+(Sports Network) - The New York Yankees try to continue their home mastery of the Oakland Athletics this evening when they begin a three-game set against them at Yankee Stadium.

 The Yankees have won two of three from the A's this season in the Bronx, but are a staggering 14-2 against them there since the start of the 2008 campaign.
 Overall, the Yanks have won 26 of the 31 meetings in that span.

-New York enters tonight's opener a game up on thethe American League East standings after taking three of four from the over the weekend.
+New York enters tonight's opener a game up on the Boston Red Sox the American League East standings after taking three of four from the Minnesota Twins over the weekend.

-The Yankees actually picked up a half-game on the Red Sox on Monday when Boston was blanked by the.
+The Yankees actually picked up a half-game on the Red Sox on Monday when Boston was blanked by the Texas Rangers.

-Hoping to extend that lead tonight will be right-hander Billy Butler's controversial home run opened up the flood gates in that one, but Colon has pitched to a 5.13 ERA over his last eight starts., who is 8-7 with a 3.54 ERA.
+Hoping to extend that lead tonight will be right-hander Bartolo Colon, who is 8-7 with a 3.54 ERA.
 Colon lost for the first time in five starts on Wednesday in Kansas City, as he allowed five runs and seven hits in five innings.
+Billy Butler's controversial home run opened up the flood gates in that one, but Colon has pitched to a 5.13 ERA over his last eight starts.

 "I feel good physically, but I gave up two home runs and we didn't win the game," Colon said through an interpreter following his last start.